wp-plugins/linkit-link-manager/readme.txt

 3. Navigate to Settings->LinkIt Options, insert links using the wizard.

 **Usage**
 Go to Settings->LinkIt Options.
 Add/Edit/Remove links from the links using the link grid.
-The regular expression field is what matches against the content of posts/pages.
+The regular expression field is matched against the content of posts/pages.
 All matches are replaced with the address in the link field using the display name, target, and link template provided.

 **In Your Posts/Pages**
 Insert text representing the link which matches the regular expression.